COVID-19 Resources for Seniors

 Spanish Aging Helpline: Call 919-245-4245

-Durable Medical Equipment: Our occupational therapist is available should you need durable medical equipment, or a phone consultation.
+Durable Medical Equipment: Our occupational therapist is available should you need durable medical equipment or a consultation regarding your home safety needs.
+Consults are available via phone, video conference, porch visits, and 30-minute in-home meetings.

 COMMUNITY BASED SERVICE and PROGRAMS